New Australian Ethical Consumer Report Released

-Those wanting to know their own consumer type can score themselves on the Ethical Consumer Index, which measures their behaviour against the 5 A’s of ethical fashion: attitude, agency, awareness, action and advocacy.
-The 5-minute quiz examines whether Australian consumers are more driven by their personal benefit or the benefit of others, and whether they buy thinking about current needs or future impacts.
+Those wanting to know their own consumer type can score themselves on the Ethical Consumer Index, which measures their behaviour against the five A’s of ethical fashion: attitude, agency, awareness, action and advocacy.
+The five-minute quiz examines whether Australian consumers are more driven by their personal benefit or the benefit of others, and whether they buy thinking about current needs or future impacts.

 There’s a dissonance between who we want to be, and what we’re doing to get there.Peter Keegan, Director of Advocacy